Yseult (singer): 1994–2013: Early life

-Yseult Onguenet was born on August 19, 1994, to Cameroonian parents in Tergnier, in the department of Aisne, France.
-She realized her talent at a young age, however, her father did not allow her to make music, prompting Onguenet to skip classes to audition for the Nouvelle Star in Paris.
+Yseult Onguenet was born on 19 August 1994, to Cameroonian parents in Tergnier, Hauts-de-France, France.
+She realized her talent at a young age, however, her father did not allow her to make music, prompting Onguenet to skip classes to audition for Nouvelle Star in Paris.

 2013–2017: Nouvelle Star and career beginnings

-In February 2014, Yseult competed in the final of the Nouvelle Star, having auditioned and made her way through the competition since the show aired in October 2013.
-She competed in the final against Mathieu Saikaly, the winner of the season, and performed songs such as Roar, Feeling Good, and Wasting My Young Years throughout her duration on the show.
+In February 2014, Yseult competed in the final of Nouvelle Star, having auditioned and made her way through the competition since the show aired in October 2013.
+She competed in the final against Mathieu Saikaly, the winner of the season, and performed songs such as "Roar", "Feeling Good", and "Wasting My Young Years" throughout her duration on the show.

-Following the show, Onguenet signed to Polydor Records under the name Yseult, and announced that she was preparing her debut album, working with French composer and singer, Emmanuel Da Silva.
+Following the show, Onguenet signed to Polydor Records under the name Yseult, and announced that she was preparing her debut album, working with French composer and singer Emmanuel da Silva.

 In May 2014, Yseult released the lead single to her album, "La Vague", the video to which she later posted on her Vevo channel.
-As of December 2020, the music video has over one million views.
-Prior to the release of her album, she uploaded her covers to It's a Man's Man's Man's World and La Mamma on Youtube.
+As of December 2020, the music video just had over 1 million views.
+Prior to the release of her album, she uploaded covers to "It's a Man's Man's Man's World" and "La Mamma" on YouTube.

-On January 5, 2015, she released her debut album, titled Yseult.
+On 5 January 2015, she released her debut album, titled Yseult.
 The album peaked at no. 69 on the French album chart, selling just 5,000 copies.
 The album's commercial performance was a disappointment for both Onguenet and her label, and influenced her decision to end her contract with Polydor a couple years later.
-Nevertheless, Yseult went on to release three videos for Bye Bye Bye, Pour l'impossible, and Summer Love, all songs from her album, across 2015.
+Nevertheless, Yseult went on to release three videos for "Bye Bye Bye", "Pour l'impossible", and "Summer Love", all songs from her album, across 2015.

-In March 2017, Yseult released her final single with the label, a cover of Blondie's Heart of Glass.
+In March 2017, Yseult released her final single with the label, a cover of Blondie's "Heart of Glass".
 In April 2017, she worked in a writing seminar for the Black Eyed Peas, organised by Polydor, after which she decided to end her contract with the label later that year.